Education - Higher Education

 - Wireless Like Wire.
-Meru's virtualized wireless LAN offers all the performance that users expect from wired Ethernet combined with the mobility of cellular.
+Fortinet's virtualized wireless LAN offers all the performance that users expect from wired Ethernet combined with the mobility of cellular.

 - Quality of Service.
 Data applications get all the bandwidth they need while toll-quality voice is assured.

 - Fewer Access Points.
-Meru requires fewer access points on campus than other solutions, stretching IT dollars further and simplifying management.
+Fortinet requires fewer access points on campus than other solutions, stretching IT dollars further and simplifying management.

 - Airtime Fairness.
 Each client in a packed lecture hall gets a fair share of the airwaves, letting legacy clients coexist peacefully with the latest 802.11n devices.

 - Strong Security and Simple Management.
 It is easy to control the diverse devices that students connect to a network, ensuring that badly-behaved clients do not affect overall performance or compromise security.

 - Support for wireless data, voice and video with QOS